BrunaCussiol/fashion_classifier/README.md

 - **Shared backbone**: EfficientNetB0 pretrained on ImageNet for feature extraction.
 - **Category head**: Softmax classifier for 16 clothing categories.
 - **Attribute head**: Sigmoid layer for multi-label classification of 18 attributes.
-- **Custom metric**: Balanced Accuracy for category classification, alongside standard metrics like accuracy, AUC, precision, and recall.
+- **Custom metric**: Balanced Accuracy for category classification, alongside standard metrics like accuracy, AUC, precision, and recall for attribute classification.

 All model-building functions are defined in `src/utils_model.py`.